fenago/ml-bootcamp/Lab_6.md

 We
-can change other parameters, but we won't cover them in detail in this chapter.
+can change other parameters, but we won't cover them in detail in this lab.
 Refer to the official documentation for more information ([https://scikit-learn.org/ stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html)).